TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-06-22-why-class-constants-should-be-typed.md

     Do you use PHP 7.4 [typed properties](/blog/2018/11/15/how-to-get-php-74-typed-properties-to-your-code-in-few-seconds/)?
 Do you know why?
     <br>
     <br>
     I use them, so **I don't have to think and validate the property type** every time.
-We just know its the type or PHP would crash otherwise.
+We just know its type or PHP would crash otherwise.
     <br>
     <br>
     Until PHP 7.4 this was not possible and code was kinda crappy.